Why Western region leaders want northern corridor highway expanded

 “For us to efficiently serve the partners and make the economy grow, we need to quickly resolve the congestion of trucks on the road because it is affecting our trade,” said Mr Wetang’ula, calling for appropriate lanes, parking bays for trucks and bypasses to improve the efficiency of trade between Kenya and her partner states.

-The Ford Kenya party leader urged Kenha to redesign and correct sections of the highway so as to ease traffic flow into the Great Lakes countries.
+The Ford Kenya party leader urged Kenha to redesign and correct sections of the highway so as to ease traffic flow into the Great Lakes counties.